Jane Seymour (actress): Acting career

 Seymour appeared in the Hallmark Channel film Dear Prudence (2008); the romantic comedy Love, Wedding, Marriage (2011); and the Hallmark Movie Channel film Lake Effects (2012).

 In April 2016, she starred as Florence Lancaster in Noël Coward's play The Vortex, presented in Singapore by the British Theatre Playhouse.
-In 2022, Seymour became the leading character and executive producer in the Irish TV series Harry Wild.
+In 2022, Seymour began playing the title role on the Irish Acorn TV series Harry Wild.